|Northland Bone and Joint, Inc.|

 - Pulling a person who is reclining in bed into a sitting position.

-- Transferring a person from a bed to a chair.
+- Transferring a person from a bed to a wheelchair.

 - Leaning over a person for long periods of time.

-- Maintain the proper alignment of your head and neck with your spine.
+- Keep your head and neck in proper alignment with your spine.

-- Maintain the natural curve of your spine; don't bend at your waist.
+- Maintain the natural curve of your spine; do not bend at your waist.

 - Avoid twisting your body when carrying a person.